How to

 - other activities you have agreed with us

-You must also answer “yes” and list all days that you have spent on training, education or self-study, but which you have not agreed with NAV.
+You must also answer “yes” and list all days that you have spent on training, education or self-study, but which you have not agreed with Nav.

 Answer “no” if you